 Moisson Montréal serves 241 organizations across the Island of Montreal.
 Once the foodstuffs are sent, these organizations reach close to 137,000 people.

 Moisson Montréal is supported by a network of over 300 agri-food suppliers with the goal of collecting perishable and non-perishable foodstuffs.
 The foodstuffs collected are mainly obtained from the food product surplus of suppliers, wholesalers, manufacturers, and farmers.
 Events and collection drives organized by companies also contribute to our supply.

 By making agri-food suppliers aware of the need to participate in the fight against hunger, we are able to offer a variety of quality food to the organizations served.

 In order to keep increasing the quantity, quality and diversity of food distributed, Moisson Montreal is continually looking to expand its operations.
-This is why, in 2013, we launched the Food Recovery Program in Superparkets with grocery stores in the Montreal area.
+This is why, in 2013, we launched the Food Recovery in Supermarkets Program with grocery stores in the Montreal area.

 A regular quality control process allows us to constantly improve the quality of foodstuffs distributed regarding hygiene and health regulations.
 From the beginning, we have known that offering food products without showing concern for people’s welfare is just not enough.

 For that reason, we are providing food handling training to the organizations’ participants, in close collaboration with the Ministère de l’Agriculture, des Pêcheries et de l’Alimentation du Québec (MAPAQ).